 If you are a groomsman reading this, your job from a clothing perspective is to do what you’re told.
 Your role is to support your buddy as he goes through the wonderful, emotional, and stressful experience of getting married.
 You standing there with him as he recites his vows and dons a wedding band for the first time is immeasurably important.

 Looking the part for that, however, is largely going to be up to the groom, and possibly the best man to a lesser extent.
-Know that you will likely be wearing the same thing as him, or at least something so similar that guests will clearly be able to see the variation on a theme.
+The chances are that you will may wear the same outfit or something very similar.

 Father Of The Bride Or Groom